eduardosanzb/receiver-sender-challenge/README.md

 - Skipping http requests with empty body.
   - Reducing the amount of unnecessary requests to keep the bandwidth clear as possible.

-There was a measure of time using the acceptance test and `console.time()`
+There was a measure of time using the acceptance test and `console.time()` in milliseconds

 2 different sets of tests: